How Can Music Help Your Hearing?

 Research suggests that combining brain training with hearing aids will help you benefit more from your hearing aids, and improve speech understanding in noisy environments.
 Whether you sing, play, or simply listen, music is an activity providing tremendous stimulation for body and mind, a fun activity with potential benefits, that is both enjoyable and useful for brain development.

-Tuning your ears for music will tune your ears for sound, including speech.
+Tuning your ears for music will tune your ears for sound, including speech indicating the connection between hearing loss and music.
 And, because music has so many other positive effects, it is an enjoyable process too.
 Perhaps the journey to better listening is not taken one step at a time, but rather one note at a time.